 The Shifting Set

 ‘Shifting set’ is what psychologists refer to as an executive function – a cognitive function of your brain required to organise information and help you “get things done”.
-At any time of the year your focus is required to maintain your usual activities: work, children, home, partner, personal.
-At Christmas you add to this: caring for elderly parents and extended family staying in your home, Christmas meals to be planned, presents to be purchased, children to be entertained day and night.
-With a greater than normal number of activities to remember and perform the brain’s prefrontal cortex often experiences an overload and performance often decreases.
+At any time of the year, your focus is required to maintain your usual activities: work, children, home, partner, and personal.
+At Christmas, you add to this: caring for elderly parents and extended family staying in your home, Christmas meals to be planned, presents to be purchased, and children to be entertained day and night.
+With a greater than the normal number of activities to remember and perform the brain’s prefrontal cortex often experiences an overload and performance often decreases.
 Your memory falters and brain cells shut down.
-Fortunately it is a temporary reaction to the stress and, once the period of stress has passed the brain can, most often, return to its normal level of function.
+Fortunately, it is a temporary reaction to the stress and, once the period of stress has passed the brain can, most often, return to its normal level of function.

 So what can you do to look after your mental health during the holiday season?
 We’ve explored the tips and tricks to help alleviate stress and come up with our top 3.

 When elderly parents and adult siblings come together, it is not uncommon for conflict and tension to rise.
 The normal stresses of navigating relationships apply and are fuelled at Christmas with alcohol consumption and heightened emotions.
 Planning ahead can help take the stress out of large family gatherings.